Key Takeaways

 Tip#4: Add your bestselling/featured products

-Adding your bestselling products on the landing page is a great way to help users that are looking for high-quality products that are used by many.
+Adding images of your bestselling products on the landing page is a great way to help users who are looking for high-quality products that are used by many.
+You can edit the product images using a user-friendly background removal tool to make them look more appealing and catchy and upload them to your product page.

 This will give users an idea of what your store has to offer and persuade them to take a look around.
 Use simple language while writing the product description that can be easily understood by your target audience.